Methods to collect Quantitative Data cvr

 Simple Random Sampling:

-In simple random sampling method, members of the population are selected randomly.
-Every member has a chance of selection.
+In simple random sampling method, a method where members of the population are selected entirely at random.
+This approach ensures that every member has an equal chance of selection, laying the groundwork for unbiased and representative quantitative data.

 Systematic Sampling: